 - Next comes the decoration in which a plastic layer is added.
 Everything is clamped together so that there is no layer sliding off out of place.

-- Once this is done, the ski is then taken to a pressing mold for compression.
-Here the skis are heated at 85 degrees Celsius.
+- Once this is done, the XC ski is then taken to a pressing mold for compression.
+Here the cross country skis are heated at 85 degrees Celsius.
 As a result, the epoxy comes into action by hardening up.
 This could take somewhere between 12 to 15 minutes.
-The exact time depends upon the thickness of the ski.
+The exact time depends upon the thickness of the cross country ski.

-- Now the excessive material around the skis is trimmed off.
+- Now the excessive material around the cross country skis is trimmed off.
 This is more like a rough cut.

-- For finer shaping, the edges of the skis are sandpapered using a machine until they are nice and smooth.
+- For finer shaping, the edges of the XC ski are sandpapered using a machine until they are nice and smooth.

 Reaction Injection Molding